 When farmers and mills use clean and renewable energy to produce ramie, they can significantly reduce the carbon pollution it causes.

 Like any other cellulose fiber, ramie is biodegradable.
-Although it goes through some chemical processes, it will still completely break down into organic matter.
+Although it undergoes some chemical processes, it will still completely break into organic matter.
 Ramie’s degradability makes it more sustainable than other fibers that do not decompose because it does not break down into microscopic pollutants at the end of its life.

 When we consider its low elasticity and how it breaks when folded the same way over and over, its durability in clothing manufacture is questioned.
-This is because clothes go through a lot of strain from wearing, washing and storage.
-Outside of blends, it would seem that ramie alone is not ideal for everyday clothing essentials like T-shirts as it would wear out quickly.
+This is because clothes go through a lot of strain from wearing, washing, and storage.
+Outside of blends, it would seem that ramie alone is not ideal for everyday clothing essentials like sustainable t-shirts as it would wear out quickly.

 The high labor cost is the main reason ramie is expensive, and chemicals will hurt the planet.

-Dressarte Paris is a french sustainable womenswear fashion label.
+Dressarte Paris is a French sustainable womenswear fashion label.
 They make custom outfits for customers using upcycled and recycled eco-friendly fabrics.
-They have a collection of 100% ramie clothing available in standard or customized sizes.
+They have a 100% ramie fabrics clothing collection available in standard or customized sizes.